 - This gluten-free French toast recipe is made without cream cheese.
 Many people, often kids, don't like the tangy flavour of cream cheese, so this recipe is for them!

 - It's an easy recipe to adapt to make it dairy-free.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are a few details about the ingredients and steps to help you make this recipe perfectly every time.

 bread: for best results use a firm, dense bread.
 An Italian loaf may be too chewy.
 I use a gluten-free brioche loaf when I make this recipe and it turns out perfectly every time.
-A hearty bread with structure will work better than a loaf of regular white sandwich bread.
+A hearty bread with structure will work, a loaf of regular white sandwich bread will not.

 eggs: you'll need large eggs

 cream: I use "half and half" which (depending on where you live) is half milk and half cream.
 Half-and-half contains between 10.5 and 18 percent milkfat while whole milk has just over 3 percent.
 You can substitute plant-based milk like almond milk, cashew milk or oat milk if you'd like.
 It will still be delicious, it just won't be as creamy.
 Oat milk seems to be the creamiest of the plant-based kinds of milk that I have tried.

 maple syrup: you can substitute sugar or monkfruit sweetener if you prefer